 - Undergraduate and Medical School transcripts

 - USMLE scores for both Part I and, preferably, Part II

 - ECFMG certificate - International medical graduates must meet ECFMG certification requirements

 Obtaining a residency slot in the U.S. GME system is a multi-step process that begins with certification through the Educational Commission for Foreign Medical Graduates (ECFMG).
 ECFMG Certification assures U.S. GME programs that physicians trained outside the U.S., Canada and Puerto Rico are qualified and eligible to enter residency training.
 Additional information on the ECFMG Certification can be obtained from the American Medical Association.

-Our interview process generally begins on Thursday afternoon with an informal dinner with faculty and residents.
+Our interview process generally begins on Thursday afternoon with an informal dinner with residents.
 This provides a relaxed environment in which to meet your potential coworkers and get to know each other.
 Spouses and/or family members are welcome to attend.

 Friday morning, the interviewees will be treated to coffee with a few of our current residents.
 During this time, applicants can ask questions or just get to know members of our program.
-Afterward, there is a tour of Scott & White Temple Hospital as well as the surrounding Temple/Belton area.
+Afterward, there is a tour of Scott & White Memorial Hospital - Temple as well as the surrounding Temple/Belton area.
 Interviewees will then join our residents for lunch to allow them to meet the residents they will potentially work with during residency.
 Interviews with faculty are scheduled for the majority of the afternoon, after which the interview day is complete.

 For more travel information, please see the Central Texas Life page.

 Opportunities for Medical Students